ibm-cloud-docs/satellite/locations.md

    {: screen}

 7. Verify that the IP addresses of all of your hosts were registered and added to the DNS record of your location.
 Check that the cert status is **created** and that the records are populated with the subdomains.

-    **Amazon Web Services, Google Cloud Platform, and Microsoft Azure**: If you attached virtual instances to your {{site.data.keyword.satelliteshort}} location control plane that you created in AWS, Azure, or GCP, the private IP addresses of these machines are automatically registered and added to your DNS record.
-To enable access to the {{site.data.keyword.openshiftshort}} web console for all the {{site.data.keyword.satelliteshort}} clusters that you want to subsequently add and access the cluster from your local machine, you must update the location's DNS record with the public IP addresses of your machines in the next step.
-   {: important}

    ```
    ibmcloud sat location dns ls --location <location_ID_or_name>
    ```